leanprover-community/mathlib4/scripts/README.md

 - `declarations_diff.sh`
   Attempts to find which declarations have been removed and which have been added in the current PR with respect to `master`, and posts a comment on github with the result.
+- `autolabel.lean` is the Lean script in charge of automatically adding a `t-`label on eligible PRs.
+  Autolabelling is inferred by which directories the current PR modifies.

 **Managing nightly-testing and bump branches**
 - `create-adaptation-pr.sh` implements some of the steps in the workflow described at